 So...
 Think you know Fargo?
 Think you know what makes us tick?
 Ohhh, yaaa, suuure ya do!
-Read up so you can spot a true Fargoan the next time you find one of us (maybe in the crowd on ESPN College GameDay, which is back in town for the second year in a row!).
+Read up so you can spot a true Fargoan the next time you find one of us.

 1. Home of the three-time defending National Championship NDSU Bison Football team (that's pronounced biZZZon, BTW).

 (Fun fact: the artist behind "Tigalo" works at Swanson!)

 2. BBQ can sometimes mean sloppy joes.
 Be prepared to eat either when arriving at a potluck.

 3. In Fargo, dinner means supper and lunch means dinner.
 Don’t confuse us.

 4. Brunch is also a big deal in Fargo.
 We basically just love food here.